 A great place to start is using your own bodyweight as resistance.
 You won’t need any equipment, just a patch of floor big enough to lie down.
 Even the most advanced athletes incorporate bodyweight training into their workouts so it’s possible to challenge your muscles even if you’ve been training for years.

-Start with 2-3 sets of 8-12 reps of each exercise.
-Once the upper end of that range doesn’t feel like too much of a challenge, progress to a harder variation.
+A good place to start is with 2-3 sets of 8-12 reps of each exercise.
+Once the upper end of that range doesn’t feel like too much of a challenge, progress to a harder variation or heavier weight.

 How To Progress